 Jeffrey-TribbleJeffery Tribble, Jr.

-For seven years, Jeffery helped steward an Inc Fast 5000 tech company from $4M to $36M annually, overseeing contracts of $150M+ and credits much of this private sector experience for his management and strategy success.
-Other notable achievements include Jeffery completing a Nonprofit Executive Leadership Program at Georgetown University, being the Chief Strategist for internationally renowned recording artist, Jeremih, and being a Business Strategist for Pro-Bowl NFL Cornerback, Josh Norman.
-In 2019, Jeffery also had the chance to interview one of his childhood heroes on his nationwide book tour – Grammy-, Golden Globe-, Oscar-, Emmy-Award winning artist, Common.
-Jeffery currently sits on the Board of Governors for The Recording Academy’s Washington DC, Chapter.
-Jeffery and his wife have a one-year-old son.
-Jeffery loves to travel and has visited 34 countries.
+For seven years, Jeffery helped steward an Inc Fast 5000 technology company from $4M to $36M annually, overseeing contracts of $150M+, and credits much of this private sector experience for his management and strategy success.
+He has won numerous civic awards, including the 2022 Mayor’s Arts Award for Excellence in Visionary Leadership, and was named Empathetic Leader by Black Enterprise Magazine.
+Other notable achievements include Jeffery completing a Nonprofit Executive Leadership Program at Georgetown University, being the Chief Strategist for internationally renowned recording artist Jeremih, and being a Business Strategist for Pro-Bowl NFL Cornerback Josh Norman.
+Jeffery currently sits on the Board of Directors for the Joshua M. Freeman Foundation.
+He is an Honorary Trustee for the Washington National Opera and is a Board Co-Chair for Equity Arc, a national organization that levels the playing field for BIPOC classical musicians.
+Additionally, he is a member of Leadership Greater Washington’s Signature Class of 2023.
+Jeffery and his wife have a four-year-old son.
+Jeffery loves to travel and has visited 38 countries across six continents.